jbrunton/jbrunton.com/_posts/2025-02-20-what-we-should-mean-by-accountability.md

 > It is impossible to hold somebody accountable for something over which that person had no authority.

 He observes that in most safety-critical applications, operators must continually balance competing demands for efficiency and thoroughness.
-If an organisation doesn’t create time and space for staff to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the staff cannot be held accountable.
-The organisation must first reform itself.
+If an organization doesn’t create time and space for staff to be thorough, if it doesn’t grant them the authority “to live up to the responsibility” asked of them, then the staff cannot be held accountable.
+The organization must first reform itself.

 ## Team capabilities